datanav/docs/technical/superoffice-tripletex.rst

 ---------------------------------------
 Before any synchronization can take place, a link between a SuperOffice Person and a Tripletex Contact must be established.

-A new Tripletex Contact will be created from a SuperOffice Person if it is connected to a SuperOffice Hubspot-deal, Tripletex-order, Sale, Poweroffice-salesorder, or Quotealternative that is synchronized into Tripletex.
+A new Tripletex Contact will be created from a SuperOffice Person if it is connected to a SuperOffice Sale, or Quotealternative that is synchronized into Tripletex.

 A SuperOffice Person will merge with a Tripletex Contact if one of the following property combinations match: